Yagnik56/search-places/README.md

 # search-places
-Searching places from search bar and display them on table
+Searching places from search bar and display them on table with place name